 END OF THE BAND ERA

 As a result of the economic crisis and recession after the Wall Street crash of 1929, the number of concerts and performances of the Sousa Band drastically declined.
-In 1931 the Sousa Band was disbanded.
+In 1931 it was disbanded.
 The Band Era had come to an end.
 Sousa remained active as conductor and composer.
 On 6 March 1932 he passed away in his sleep.

 The influence of Sousa and his Band is truly phenomenal.
 Amongst the members of the Sousa Band during those 39 years, we can find many influential musicians, composers, arrangers and manufacturers of musical instruments.